 Normally these coordinates would be stored in a vertex buffer, but creating avertex buffer in Vulkan and filling it with data is not trivial.
 Therefore I'vedecided to postpone that until after we've had the satisfaction of seeing atriangle pop up on the screen.
 We're going to do something a little unorthodoxin the meanwhile: include the coordinates directly inside the vertex shader.
 Thecode looks like this:

-The main function is invoked for every vertex.
-The built-in gl_VertexIndexvariable contains the index of the current vertex.
+variable contains the index of the current vertex.
 This is usually an index intothe vertex buffer, but in our case it will be an index into a hardcoded arrayof vertex data.
-The position of each vertex is accessed from the constant arrayin the shader and combined with dummy z and w components to produce aposition in clip coordinates.
-The built-in variable gl_Position functions asthe output.
+The position of each vertex is accessed from the constant arrayin the shader and combined with dummy z

 Fragment shader